 The pied butcherbird has been considered the most accomplished songbird in Australia, described as a “magic flute” by one writer, richer and clearer than the Australian magpie.
 Song melodies vary across the continent and no single song is sung by the whole population.
 There is no clear demarcation between simple calls and elaborate songs, and duets are common.
 The species improvises extensively in creating new and complex melodies.
 One of its calls has been likened to the opening bars of Beethoven’s Fifth Symphony.
 Several Australian and international composers have been inspired by and written music incorporating the songs of the pied butcherbird.
 (Wikipedia)

 Thanks for sharing this great story Heather.
-You can watch Heather speaking about the amazing distances Glossy Ibis are travelling in the Murray-Darling Basin on our Breadalbane Biodiversity Video.
+You can watch Heather speaking about the incredible distances ibis are travelling in the Murray-Darling Basin on our Breadalbane Biodiversity Video.
 As well as visiting her project page Colonial Waterbird Science which is part of the Environmental Watering Knowledge and Research initiative.
-You